figment-networks/tendermint-protobuf-def/README.md

 # tendermint-protobuf-def

-This repository contains Protobuf definitions for the Tendermint Firehose integration.
+This repository contains Protobuf definitions for the Cosmos Firehose integration.

 The GitHub workflow depends on `protoc` v3.20.0 and `protoc-gen-go` v1.27.1.